67simran/GSOC-2023-R/README.md

 day1 <- gregorian_to_jd(1,1,2023)
 day2 <- gregorian_to_jd(1,1,2024)
 days <- seq(day1,day2)

 #### Sunrise for 2023 in New Delhi
 sunrise <- sapply(X=days, FUN=sunrise, place = c(28.70, 77.10, +5.5))
 plot(days,sunrise[2,])

 #### Lagna numbers for 2023
 lagna <- sapply(X=days, FUN=lagna)
 plot(days,lagna)

+### Medium Test
+Some possible updates or new features that could be added to the VedicDateTime package:

+   1. Support for additional Vedic calendars: The current version of the VedicDateTime package only supports the Hindu lunar calendar.
+Adding support for other Vedic calendars, such as the Solar Hijri calendar or the Javanese calendar, would increase the versatility and usefulness of the package.

+   2. Time zone conversion: Currently, the package assumes that all dates and times are in the same time zone.
+Adding functionality for time zone conversion would allow users to work with dates and times across different time zones.

+   3. Integration with other packages: The VedicDateTime package could be integrated with other packages that work with time-series data, such as the xts or zoo packages.
+This would allow users to easily convert between Western and Vedic dates in the context of time-series analysis.

+   4. Support for Vedic astrology: Vedic astrology is an important application of Vedic time-keeping.
+Adding functionality to the package for working with Vedic astrology, such as computing planetary positions or generating birth charts, would be a valuable addition for users interested in this field.

+   5. More robust error handling: As with any software package, errors can occur when working with the VedicDateTime package.
+Improving the error handling and providing more informative error messages would make it easier for users to troubleshoot issues and ensure the accuracy of their results.